+Ornamental Features

-Aromatic vanilla-scented flowers; foliage and flowers attract the monarch butterfly and its larvae; silky seed pods can be used in dried flower arrangements; native to wet meadows and swamps but adapts to average garden conditions.
-Ornamental Features Cinderella Milkweed features showy lightly-scented shell pink flat-top recurved flowers with white eyes at the ends of the stems from mid summer to early fall, which emerge from distinctive rose flower buds.
+Soulmate Milkweed has lightly-scented rose flat-top flowers at the ends of the stems from mid summer to early fall.
 The flowers are excellent for cutting.
-Its glossy narrow leaves remain forest green in color with distinctive light green veins throughout the season.
+Its narrow leaves remain green in color throughout the season.

-Cinderella Milkweed flowers Photo courtesy of NetPS Plant Finder
+Soulmate Milkweed flowers Photo courtesy of NetPS Plant Finder

+Landscape Attributes

-Cinderella Milkweed in bloom Photo courtesy of NetPS Plant Finder Landscape Attributes Cinderella Milkweed is an herbaceous perennial with an upright spreading habit of growth.
+Soulmate Milkweed is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
+This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Cinderella Milkweed is recommended for the following landscape applications;
+Soulmate Milkweed is recommended for the following landscape applications;